plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 As you already know from previous labs, RevBayes uses an R-like language called the Rev Language to specify the model and the analysis.
 Rev is not R, but it is so similar to R that you will often forget that you are not using R and will try things that work in R but do not work in Rev - just a heads-up!

-### Set up the tree submodel
+### Get RevBayes running

+Because this analysis takes a little while to run, let's get it started first and, **while it is running, read the following sections** that explain the commands that are in the file:

-Create a new file named _strict.Rev_ and add the following to it: I'll provide some explanation below the code block.
+:large_blue_diamond: Create a new file named _strict.Rev_ and add the following to it:

     # Load data and tree

     D <- readDiscreteCharacterData(file="mc.nex")
     n_sites <- D.nchar()

     T <- readTrees("tree.txt")[1]
     n_taxa  <- T.ntips()
     taxa  <- T.taxa()

     # Initialize move (nmoves) and monitor (nmonitors) counters

     nmoves = 1
     nmonitors = 1

     # Birth-death tree model

     death_rate <- 0.0
     birth_rate ~ dnExponential(0.01)
     birth_rate.setValue(1.0)